 The mechanics regulating cell volume homeostasis are vital to the proper functioning of epithelial tissue in animals.
-Here we find that small colonies of renal epithelial tissue maintain their volume homeostasis and undergo NKCC dependent regulatory volume increase in a manner consistent with the pump-leakage model found in many types of individual cells.
+We find that small colonies of renal epithelial tissue maintain their volume homeostasis and undergo NKCC-dependent RVI in a manner consistent with the pump-leakage model found in many types of individual cells.
 Here we find this is not the case for mature epithelium.
 Following a long-term hyperosmotic shock, the volume of individual cells within mature epithelium is permanently decreased (Figure 6A).
-Thus, regulatory volume increase that allows for cell volume homeostasis in response to hyperosmotic stress does not occur in mature monolayers.
+Thus, RVI that allows cell volume homeostasis in response to hyperosmotic stress does not occur in mature monolayers.
 This lack of RVI is dependent on the tight junction assembly.
-And so, we report an important role of the tight junctions in assisting cell volume regulation in epithelial tissue.
+Thus, we report an important role of